prakhar0711/Learn-React-Js/12_useContext/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
-3. Install dependencies using `npm install`.
+3. Install dependencies using `npm install` or `npm i`.
-4. Start the development server using `npm start`.
+4. Start the development server using `npm run dev`.

 ## How It Works